-And well, now that I`m married to a Korean, I do fly more often to this country than expected. [other posts here, here and here] This time we went due to 2 weddings of a university friend of my husband as well as a relative of ours.
+And well, now that I`m married (see our wedding post here) to a Korean, I do fly more often to this country than expected. [other posts here, here and here] This time we went due to 2 weddings of a university friend of my husband as well as a relative of ours.
 I got a bitter-sweet taste of what those “weddings” actually mean and how they are culturally implemented in everybody’s hearts.

 Honestly it would be a less positive post if I kept rumbling on how heartless and cold those assembly-line wedding “procedures” are (people didn’t even shut up while ceremony already started) Where the only purpose is to “get your money back from all those married ones” (as you too, invested in their weddings as a guest) This being actually the main point – and a reason why we have our “ceremony” 1.5 years AFTER our actual wedding.
 [Anyway, I hope it’s over soon and we somehow manage to keep debt as low as possible.]

 Fun part: Korea – yeay – I love summer in Korea…..well, I did.
 Last year.
 But this year was hell.
 Air pollution was on its peak during our 2 weeks stay, and (being allergic to dust) I went all the way: sore throat, pimples, itchiness, swollen eyes, cough, runny nose, asthma……Korea would be a great country regarding nature.
 But pollution (which is not Chinas fault alone) reminds me what a gem other countries are (Canada, Germany etc. )

 » As for the wedding, there is this “being forced to treat friends for cafe/dinner to hand them invitation over”- kinda thing…….so we ended up having dinner or lunch with a lot of people.
 The